ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 ### Zero count

-In case you've made a mistake and want to start the scrap process from scratch, type in "0*" followed by the affected product ID.
+In case you've made a mistake and want to start the scrap process from scratch, type in "0*" followed by the affected product code.

-If the **Scrap** bar is left with zero, this will be interpreted as the product having "0 pcs" for scrap in the final issue store document.
+If the **Scrap** bar is left with zero, this will be interpreted as the product having "0 pcs" for scrap in the final issue store transaction.

 ![Scrap](pictures/inv_con_scrap_zero.png)

-## Generate an issue order document
+## Generate an issue order transaction

 Once you're done scanning the desired product quantities, you can go back to the **Scrap** tab to see if you've made any mistakes.